Meghan Markle & Prince Harry Play With Gifts for Their Future Child

 Meghan Markle and Prince Harry Play With Toy Gifts for Their Future Child in Sweet Pics

-The future royal baby is going to have lots of gifts from Down Under!
+The future royal baby is going to have lots of gifts from down under!

-Shortly after the news broke that Prince Harry and Meghan Markle were expecting their first child together, the couple kicked off their first day of engagements on their Royal Tour.
+Shortly after the news broke that Prince Harry and Meghan Markle were expecting their first child together, the couple kicked off their first day of engagements on their royal tour.
 Taking over Sydney, Australia, the Duke and Duchess of Sussex seemed to be having a blast, sharing the pregnancy news with their supporters on the other side of the world.

 The couple was greeted by Australia’s Governor General Peter Cosgrove and his wife, Lynne Cosgrove, who presented the Duke and Duchess with an adorable kangaroo stuffed animal and tiny little booties for their baby-to-be.